-Virtual power plants (VPPs) depend on the Micromobility encompasses a range of LEVs.
-In deployment of distributed assets, such as batteries for energy storage or solar panels for generation.
-Private sector investments into through the electricity market itself.
-EVs in good fit for VPPs.
+deployment of distributed assets, such as batteries for energy storage or solar panels for generation.
+Private sector investments into these distributed assets can be incentivized general constitute a prime example for a good fit for VPPs.
 Though their primary use is in transport, EVs can provide additional services through a secondary market when leveraged via a VPP.